StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/run-responders-on-an-alert.md

 # Run Responders and Review Reports for an Alert

+[Cortex responders](../../../administration/cortex/about-cortex.md) execute actions on cases, alerts, observables, tasks, and task logs.

-Run [responders](../../../administration/cortex/about-cortex.md) on an [alert](about-alerts.md) to execute automated actions such as closing an external ticket or performing a predefined response within TheHive.
+Run responders on an [alert](about-alerts.md) to execute automated actions such as closing an external ticket or performing a predefined response within TheHive.

 Responders execute actions on cases, alerts, observables, tasks, and task logs.